Jimmie Johnson: 2008

 After the 2008 season, Johnson became the second driver to win three consecutive NASCAR Cup Series championships, the first being Cale Yarborough.
-During the season, he won seven races (including a sweep at Phoenix), a career-high of six poles, 15 Top 5's, and 22 Top 10's.
+During the season, he won seven races (including a sweep at Phoenix), a career-high of six poles, fifteen top-fives, and 22 top-tens.
 In five of those seven wins, he started from the pole.
 He became the only driver to record three wins in each of their first seven seasons.
-In 2008 Jimmie Johnson also raced in his first-ever truck series race, the O'Reilly 200 at Bristol, where he led 28 laps before spinning out on lap 101.
+It was also during this year that Johnson raced in his first-ever NASCAR Craftsman Truck Series race, the O'Reilly 200 at Bristol, where he led 28 laps before spinning out on lap 101.
 That weekend was the first time he had ever sat in a racing truck.
-In the Chase for the Championship, he recorded 14 wins, eight more than any other driver.
-One of those included Phoenix in which he won on low fuel and high tire wear after crew chief Chad Knaus decided to stay out late in the race.
-He also was named the 2008 Driver of the Year and won an ESPY as the Best Driver.
+In the Chase for the Championship, he recorded fourteen wins, eight more than any other driver.
+One of those included Phoenix, in which he won on low fuel and high tire wear after crew chief Chad Knaus decided to stay out late in the race.
+He was also named the 2008 Driver of the Year and won an ESPY as the Best Driver.
 After the season, he also moved to third on the active winners' list.

 2009

 In the 2009 season, Johnson recorded his fourth consecutive championship, becoming the only driver to win four back-to-back season titles.
-Throughout this season, he won seven races (including a third consecutive Checker Auto Parts 500 and both Dover races), four poles, 16 Top 5's, and 24 Top 10 finishes.
+Throughout this season, he won seven races (including a third consecutive Checker Auto Parts 500 and both Dover races), four poles, sixteen top-fives, and 24 top-ten finishes.
 Johnson now became the only driver to win at least three races in each of his first eight seasons, as well as the only driver to qualify for the Chase for the Championship every year since 2004.
-During the season, he moved up one spot up to second on the active winners' list and went to 13th on the all-time wins list.
-After the season concluded, he won an ESPY for the second consecutive year, and won the Driver of the Year award for the third time, tying Jeff Gordon, Mario Andretti, and Darrell Waltrip as the only three-time drivers to win the award.
+During the season, he moved up one spot to second on the active winners' list and went to thirteenth on the all-time wins list.
+After the season concluded, he won an ESPY for the second consecutive year and won the Driver of the Year award for the third time, tying Jeff Gordon, Mario Andretti, and Darrell Waltrip as the only three-time drivers to win the award.